shivam2003-dev/practical_blogs/README.md

-# 🎓 WILP MTech AI/ML Knowledge Base
+# 📚 Learning Notes

-Comprehensive knowledge base for the WILP MTech AI/ML program, organized by semester and subject.
+Comprehensive learning notes and study materials, organized by subject and topics.

 ## 📚 Structure